ptc-iot-sharing/SvgViewerWidgetTWX/README.md

 * Configure the `SelectedStyle` (style of the selected elements).
 * Depending on your svg file, you may want to uncheck `ApplyToChildren`.
 This specifies whether to apply the overrides to the element or to its children.
 * Decide if you want `ZoomPanEnabled` or not.
 If it's enabled, than you can configure the initial zoom level or the position.
 If not, you can scale the SVG as you want.
 * There is also another property, `DexpiDataSource`.
-If you know what it is, keep it enabled.
-If not, it must be disabled.
+If you don't know what it is, keep it disabled.
 HINT: if your svg file was generated from the DEXPI Graphics Builder, is must be enabled.
 * `SelectedElementID` also points to the current selected element.

 The following events are also available: